mozilla-services/lua_sandbox/docs/sandbox_api.md

 Lua functions exposed to C by the core sandbox
 ==============================================
-There an no functions exposed by default, see lsb_pcall_setup() and lsb_pcall_teardown() when defining an API.
+There are no functions exposed by default, see lsb_pcall_setup() and lsb_pcall_teardown() when defining an API.

 How to interact with the sandbox (creating an API)